Minty-Crisp/AUXL/README.md

 - Player flashlight attached to dominant hand or camera(mobile/desktop).
 - Player floor compass texture for better direction awareness.
 - Player body 45 & 90 degree snap turning.
+- Player movement is locked until world is loaded, locked when scene is changes and unlocked when scene is loaded
+- VR Controller UI turned off by default and is toggleable via player method.

 ## Companion
 - Updated main menu with Inventory, Fast Travel, Settings and View Current Control Configuration.